 Sacred Heart will be on Sundays from 1:00 to 3:oopm, beginning February 24.

 St. Mary on the Lake will be on Saturdays from 10:00am – Noon, beginning March 2.

 UPCOMING BIBLE STUDY DATES:

-There will be daily Mass during Christmas Week:
+*There will be No Bible Study during Lent

 Have you considered using Online Giving?
 By creating a login and contributing online you’ll always have a report of your giving history available.
 You can access your giving report easily and securely via the web, and your information will always be up-to-date with your latest contributions.